Sage-Bionetworks/synapsePythonClient/docs/S3Storage.rst

 storage locations using an installed boto3 library rather than through the traditional Synapse client APIs.
-This can improve performance in certain situations, particularly uploads of large files, as the data transfer itself can be conducted purely against the AWS S3 APIs, only invoking the Synapse APIs to retrieve the necessary token and to update Synapse meta data in the case of an upload.
+This can improve performance in certain situations, particularly uploads of large files, as the data transfer itself can be conducted purely against the AWS S3 APIs, only invoking the Synapse APIs to retrieve the necessary token and to update Synapse metadata in the case of an upload.
 Once configured to do so, retrieval of STS tokens for supported operations occurs automatically without any change in synapseclient usage.

-To enable STS/boto3 transfers, do the following:
+To enable STS/boto3 transfers on all `get` and `store` operations, do the following:

 1. Ensure that boto3 is installed in the same Python installation as synapseclient.